dbcook/openrocket-database/README.md

 * Saturn V
 * Space Shuttle

+There is also one builder MMX rocket in the form of the Boingo, available only in a 12-pack.
+It has a foam nose cone that is not sold separately and for which no PN is given.

-The parts content of these Micromaxx kits is totally undocumented.
+The parts content of these Micromaxx rockets is totally undocumented.

-Chris Michielssen reported to me (personal message, Nov 2019) that there was an MMX X-15 starter set, which Dane Boles at one time had "a few" for sale.
+Chris Michielssen reported to me (personal message, Nov 2019) that there was also an MMX X-15 starter set, which Dane Boles at one time had "a few" for sale.

 Side note: The Saturn V and Space Shuttle are offered in a "Space Pioneers" starter set, which